 The way you do that is up to you.
-For example, it could be through form time sessions with students, adapting an art group for young carers, at a sports training session with a youth team, or a tea and talk with colleagues.
+For example, it could be through workshops with pupils, adapting an art group for young carers, at a sports training session with a youth team, or a tea and talk with colleagues.